vladsadovsky/videoaudio-transcode/README.md

 A tool for extracting audio from videos, transcribing with OpenAI Whisper, and formatting transcriptions to Markdown using LLMs.

+Nb: Developed using an AI agent Claude Sonnet 4.5.

 ## Project Structure

 ```